dfoderick/thredz-cli/README.md

 The thredz client tool is simple if you know how to use a command line.
 The current state of the tooling is primitive but will be improved with important visualizers for a more friendly user interface.
 Until then you are working on bare metal with no safety net.
 Have fun!

 # Do it
-Use node version 16 or above
+Thredz has been tested using node version 18.
+Older versions above 12 might also work.
 ```
-nvm use 16
+nvm use 18
 ```
 Clone and Install
 ```
 git clone https://github.com/dfoderick/thredz-cli
 cd thredz-cli
-npm install
+yarn install
+yarn prepare
 ```

 Run with
 ```
-npx ts-node thredz
+npx ts-node --esm thredz
 ```
 this will show you your thredz prompt
 ```